 Implement New Strategies

-A forward-thinking attitude can set a company apart from their competition.
+A forward-thinking attitude can set a company apart from its competition.
 Just because your parents or grandparents ran the company a certain way, it does not mean you must follow in their footsteps.
 If you want to become or remain an industry leader, you need to continually implement new strategies for the business to both flourish and grow.

 Don’t Forget to Have Fun

-It’s important not to lose sight of your reasons for launching a family-owned business.
+It’s important not to lose sight of your reasons for.
 After all, you will have started the venture to spend more time together and share in the fruits of each other’s labour.
 There will more than likely be times when you will disagree, clash or feel a little stressed, which is why it’s vital to make time for some fun.
 Go out for drinks after the working day, celebrate in each other’s small or large victories, and try to spend quality time together outside of the workplace.
 Doing so will help you to maintain a stronger bond and, in turn, develop a stronger business.